David-OConnor/saturn/README.rst

  - Clean, intuitive syntax and function names.
 No boilerplate.
  - Operates exclusively with top-level functions; no sorting through methods from multiple objects and modules
+ - Raises an exception if a func is given a tz-naive datetime as input.
+All datetime outputs are timezone-aware, with an easily-set TZ, defaulting to UTC.

 Saturn uses Pytz for timezones.
 Used as a dependency.:
 `Pytz website <https://pypi.python.org/pypi/pytz/>`_